dhongu/deltatech/deltatech_payment_to_statement/README.rst

 Features:
  - Adugare platilor in extrasele de banca
+ - Adding the payments in the bank statements

  This module added features on customer/supplier payments to allow account user to link payment with bank statement direct through payment menu or customer/supplier invoices register payment option.